St Michael's School, Llanelli: Ownership

 The school was acquired in 2019 by Chinese company Bright Scholar, as part of a £150m purchase of colleges in the UK.
 Bright Scholar is also the largest operator of international and bilingual schools in China.
 The deal for St Michael's, along with Bosworth Independent College, specifically cost the company a sum of £38m.

 Results

 The school offers GCSE and A-Level qualifications, with 60.9% of all A-Level entries graded A* or A in 2018, winning the Sunday Times 2018 Welsh Independent Secondary School of the Year award.
+In 2020, the school won the Sunday Times 2021 Welsh Independent Secondary School of the Decade award.

 Incidents

 In 2012 the school appeared in national headlines after accusations arose that education officers at Cognita UK, a rival education company, had posed as parents at St Michael's in order to obtain commercial information.
 Cognita at the time operated nearby Ffynone House School in Swansea but denied all of the allegations.

-In 2016 the school was twice the victim of hoax calls warning of a bomb on the school estate.
-The school twice evacuated its premises, and a heavy police presence was required to confirm the communications were both in fact a hoax.
-The threat was linked to a number of other hoaxes around that time including threats to schools in Kent and Newcastle.